 Medical Director, Immunomonitoring Lab

-In collaboration with the Pathology and Laboratory Medicine Cental Biorepository, we offer acquisition, barcoding and controlled storage of procured samples and/or cell products.
-We utilize the scientific data management system LabVantage® for biospecimen annotation, report generation and quality control with ensured compliance with regulatory standards.
+The IML offers cost-effective standardized and optimized procedures for blood and tumor tissue processing.
+We continuously monitor our procedures to ensure consistent yield of viable cell products.
+We also offer assistance with paraffin tissue block selection and retrieval, as well as assay-specific processing.
+In collaboration with the Pathology and Laboratory Medicine Central Biorepository, the IML also offers acquisition, barcoding, and controlled storage of procured samples and/or cell products.
+We utilize the scientific data management system LabVantage® for biospecimen annotation, report generation, and quality control for ensured compliance with regulatory standards.